salwamohammed23/My_projects/README.md

 # Drug Classification Using Decision Trees
 This project aims to classify drugs based on patient data using a Decision Tree Classifier.
 The dataset includes various features such as age, sex, blood pressure, cholesterol levels, and sodium to potassium ratio.
 The goal is to predict which drug a patient should be prescribed based on these features.

+# Diabetes Prediction Model

+This project involves building a deep learning model to predict diabetes using a dataset containing various health metrics.
+The model is designed to help in early diagnosis and treatment planning for diabetes.